 Building on our existing transport system and improving options for the people who live, work and visit Burwood will be critical in sustaining growth and maintaining Burwood's liveability and prosperity.
-Council has identified a need for the redevelopment of the Burwood Train Station as well as planning for the Sydney Metro West project which includes a station at Burwood North.
+Burwood's strategic location offers unparalleled connectivity, making it a hub for residents, businesses, and visitors alike.
+With proposed infrastructure improvements, such as enhanced transport options like the Burwood North Metro Station and the revitalisation of laneways and main streets, we aim to facilitate seamless mobility and reduce travel times.
+These advancements will make it easier for our community to access services, connect with neighbours, and engage in local life, reinforcing Burwood's position as a connected, accessible community.
 Proposed development in the Parramatta Road Corridor will also generate demand for new and improved infrastructure.
 Improving walking and cycling options will be important to connect our centres, neighbourhoods and parts of the LGA.
 Connections from the southern end to a future Burwood North Metro station along the Sydney Metro West line will be considered as infrastructure is planned for and delivered.
 Planning for other transport infrastructure and emerging modes to complement public transport and help our community easily connect to jobs, services, social and recreational opportunities will be required.
 Strategic ways to manage traffic and parking will be necessary to ensure our city is easy to get around.